 5. Plant Avocado Seed In Soil

-Frequently pinch back the leaves to encourage new growth and to encourage the plant to thicken.
+Occasionally, pinch back the leaves to encourage new growth and to encourage the plant to thicken.
 Growing avocado from pit is pretty easy and you have already done all the hard work.
-Just set the pot in the sun and enjoy it as it grows.
+Just set the pot in full sun and enjoy it as it grows.
+It makes a unique houseplant and has and the large waxy leaves are pretty.
+Additionally, live houseplants offer lots of benefits, like fresher air.

 If you plan to plant your avocado outside you’ll want to acclimate it by taking it outdoors for a short time everyday.
 You should do this for 1-2 weeks before transplanting it outside permanently.
-It will need plenty of indirect sunlight, well drained soil, and to be watered regularly.
+It will need plenty of indirect sunlight, well-drained soil, and to be watered regularly.
+In addition, they need warm weather year round to survive well outside.